root-project/web/manual/histograms/index.md

 ### Drawing a histogram

   - Use the [TH1::Draw()](https://root.cern/doc/master/classTH1.html#aa53a024a9e94d5ec91e3ef49e49563da){:target="_blank"} method to draw a histogram.
     It creates a {% include ref class="THistPainter" %} object that specializes the drawing of the histogram.
-The `THistPainter` class is separated from the histogram, so that the histogram does not contain the graphics overhead.
+    The {% include ref class="THistPainter" %} class is separated
+    from the histogram, so that the histogram does not contain the graphics overhead.

   - Use the [TH1::DrawCopy()](https://root.cern/doc/master/classTH1.html#aa19b24b96284284d677cd73f00d29d79){:target="_blank"} method to create a copy of the histogram when drawing it.